 Packing Cubes

 Packing cubes are one of the best finds I’ve ever made!
-Not only do they compress your rolled clothing so you can fit more, but I can organize my clothing by color, type, daywear, eveningwear, etc. And don’t forget to tightly roll your clothes to save room and avoid wrinkling.
+Not only do they compress your rolled clothing so you can fit more, but I can also organize my clothing by color, type, daywear, eveningwear, etc. And don’t forget to tightly roll your clothes to save room and avoid wrinkling.

 Daypack